mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 system.bus.layout.type
 ```
 !!! note "Info"
-    Only buses that are defined as generator buses (`type = 2`) but do not have a in-service generator connected to them will have their type changed to a demand bus (`type = 1`).
+    The type of only those buses that are defined as generator buses (`type = 2`) but do not have a connected in-service generator will be changed to demand buses (`type = 1`).

 ---